-- An agreed amount of Petty Cash (currently £350) should be retained by drawing a "cash" cheque from the Institution's bank account.
-The agreed amount of the Petty Cash Imprest to be reviewed by the Director of Corporate & Business Services as required and any increase sanctioned by the Chief Executive. - Transactions must be supported by receipts and reconciled on a quarterly basis.
-The imprest record must be submitted to JS2 for payment and subject to the same scrutiny as any other invoice and certified for payment in the normal manner.
-A "cash" cheque should be drawn for the exact sum spent to restore the imprest to the original amount.
-In exceptional circumstances additional funds may be drawn if specifically required for a special event. - Details of the imprest transactions including VAT must be recorded in the relevant ledgers.
+- An agreed amount of Petty Cash (currently £200) should be retained.
+The agreed amount of the Petty Cash Imprest is to be reviewed by the Director of Corporate & Business Services as required and any increase sanctioned by the Chief Executive. - Transactions must be supported by receipts and reconciled on a quarterly basis.
+The imprest record must be submitted to JS2 for payment and subject to the same scrutiny as any other invoice and certified for payment in the normal manner. - Details of the imprest transactions including VAT must be recorded in the relevant ledgers.
 Wherever possible official VAT receipts or invoices should be obtained. - An upper limit on cash purchases has been fixed at £100 subject to review by the Director of Corporate & Business Services. - On no account may the imprest be used to cash personal cheques. - An Oyster Card is available to staff for use in making bus, train or tube journeys in the London area for CIHT purposes only.
 The card is to be kept in the Petty Cash box.
 Staff are required to sign to use and on return to itemise journeys made. - Other than trivial amounts petty cash should not be used to pay expenses to senior staff.
-These should be paid via the purchase ledger so that a history and audit trail is maintained.
+These should be paid via the purchase ledger so that a history and audit trail are maintained.